JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 For FlyBy sounds, when the type is 0, sounds defined in "Wave\Sfx_FlyBy.lst" are used if the lst file exists.
 The sounds are indexed by the crafts model index.
 For EngineWash sounds, when the type is 0, sounds defined in "Wave\Sfx_EngineWash.lst" are used if the lst file exists.
 The sounds are indexed by the crafts model index.
 For TakeOff sounds, when the type is 0, sounds defined in "Wave\Sfx_TakeOff.lst" are used if the lst file exists.
 The sounds are indexed by the crafts model index.
+For Engine Slowing sounds, sounds defined in "Wave\Sfx_EngineSlowing.lst" are used if the lst file exists.
+The sounds are indexed by the crafts model index.
+For Canopy Opening sounds, sounds defined in "Wave\Sfx_CanopyOpening.lst" are used if the lst file exists.
+The sounds are indexed by the crafts model index.

 For weapon sounds, when the behavior is empty, sounds defined in "Wave\Sfx_Weapon.lst" are used if the lst file exists.
 For each craft, there are 10 items.
 The last item is for the open weapon.